The Glasgow Art Club: Established 1867

 Each month we feature the work of one of our Artist Members, giving them the chance to showcase their work on the Club’s website.
 Their work is also on display in the Club for the duration of the month.

-Patrick Dorrian is the Featured Artist for June 2019
+Helen Turner is the Featured Artist for July 2019